UnderminersTeam/UndertaleModTool/.github/README.md

 # Downloads

-oth the latest stable release and the most cutting edge version can be downloaded from the table below!
+Both the latest stable release and the most cutting edge version can be downloaded from the table below!

 | Releases 	| Status 	|
 |:---:	|----------	|